Purwanshi08/distributed-cache/README.md

 - `DistributedCacheTest` — cross-shard put/get correctness, stable key routing, runtime shard addition
 - `ConcurrencyTest` — 20 threads × 500 ops each against a shared cache, asserting no deadlock and capacity is never exceeded

-## Possible extensions (if you want to go further before submitting)

-- Write-through / write-back persistence to disk or a real DB
-- Cache stampede protection (single-flight pattern for concurrent misses on the same key)
-- Metrics: hit rate, eviction count, per-shard load (good for a "how would you monitor this in prod" follow-up)